kathyrollo/jcucumberng-framework/README.md

 # jCucumberNG-Framework

+> **MAINTENANCE MODE**
+>
+> Project is no longer being updated but will stay here as a portfolio artefact and implementation reference.

 Allows automation testers to write feature files for Cucumber and implement step definitions in basic Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

 ### Contents